pduker/SBG-Scripts-for-Google-Sheets/Instructions.md

+<h3> Setting up the Gradebook </h3>

-Please follow these instructions to create a SBG Gradebook in Google Docs:
+Please follow these instructions to set up a SBG Gradebook in Google Docs:

 1) Create a new spreadsheet called "Master Spreadsheet" (or sth like that) for the class you are hoping to use SBG: column A will be the list of student names, column B will be the list of e-mail addresses (corresponding to the row so line 1 will give a student name in A and his or her e-mail in B).
+At the bottom of the spreadsheet, click on the triangle next to the tab title (it says "Sheet1" by default) and rename it "Averages."

 2) Go to Tools > Script editor, and then paste in the code from the "Generate-Student-Gradebooks" file on this Repository.
 Then switch tabs back to the Master spreadsheet.